 Eat Street Food

-Streets were full of street food.
+The streets were full of street food.
 In fact, I had chaat made of instant roasted grains.
-You could have Samosas, Jalebis, Kachoris, Pakodas among other things on the street.
+You could have Samosas, Jalebis, Kachoris, and Pakodas among other things on the street.
 The best part was that most of the food was made instantly right in front of you.
 Even when I ordered Samosas, they would fry as many Samosas as you order.

 Chai is, of course, everyone and in the cold environment, there is nothing like a hot cup of tea.